 Laureates may not be contacted in the creation of the proposal, but will be accessible and involved with any selected projects that focus on them.

-The six winning proposals will each receive a $5,000 prize, a contract to create a 2-minute short video film about the Breakthrough Prize Laureate highlighted in their proposal, and a $25,000 budget to produce their short film.
-Production on the short films will take place June - August 2020, post-production through October 2020, and they will air live during the Breakthrough Prize ceremony and in subsequent edited broadcasts in the US and internationally (at the discretion of the Breakthrough Prize Foundation).
+The six winning proposals will each receive a $5,000 prize, and the opportunity to enter into a contract to create a 2-minute short video film about the Breakthrough Prize Laureate highlighted in their proposal, and a $25,000 budget to produce their short film (subject to the Rules and Conditions below).

 HEROES OF SCIENCE: BREAKTHROUGH FILMMAKERS CHALLENGE